Referral code for up to $80 off applied at checkout

 Nah, I don’t feel no pressure, bro.
 This shit like a cult, bruh.
 All my people know I’ma drop some fire.
 They just be waiting for it.
 These consumers gotta calm down, so shit like vinyl will make you calm down.
 Go buy that shit, first of all.
 Calm yo ass down [laughs].
 New music every day?
 I still drop an abundance of music, but I’ll drop when I feel like it’s a good time.
 I started planning out drops in different ways, like whether it’s gonna be a CD, cassette, or vinyl exclusive; or if I’m gonna make 100 DVDs and sell these jonts for $20 a pop with five music videos on them.
 All types of shit, bro.
 I don’t give a fuck what nobody else doing.
 I’ma just do me.

-Dylan “CineMasai” Green is a rap and film journalist and the host of the Reel Notes podcast.
-His work has appeared in Pitchfork, Okayplayer, Red Bull, DJBooth, Audiomack, Complex, BET and the dusty tombs of Facebook Notes.
-He’s probably wondering when the Clipse reunion tour will pop off.
+Dylan “CineMasai” Green is a rap and film journalist, a contributing editor at Pitchfork and the host of the Reel Notes podcast.
+His work has appeared in Okayplayer, Red Bull, DJBooth, Audiomack, The Face, Complex, The FADER and the dusty tombs of Facebook Notes.
+He's probably in a Wawa mumbling a BabyTron verse to himself.

 Your cart is currently empty.Continue Browsing